Other US states could see scenarios similar to the Covid-19 crisis unfolding in Michigan, expert says - KTVZ

 “One, we believe the overall infection rate in Michigan was lower during the pandemic to date,” Beaumont Health CEO John Fox said on CNN Saturday.
 “Secondly, Michigan opened up recently … with various orders being relieved.”

-Officials reported last week that Beaumont Health’s eight hospitals in two Detroit-area counties were 90%-95% full and the number of their Covid-19 patients jumped from 129 in late February to more than 800 patients.
+Officials reported last week that Beaumont Health’s eight hospitals in two Detroit-area counties were 90%-95% full and the number of their Covid-19 patients jumped from 129 in late February to more than 800 patients in April.

-“Unfortunately I think people have dropped their infection control issues, they’re not wearing their masks as much as they should, social distancing, hand hygiene,” Fox added.
+“Unfortunately, I think people have dropped their infection control issues, they’re not wearing their masks as much as they should, (or) social distancing, hand hygiene,” Fox added.

+Dr. Anthony Fauci, director of the National Institutes of Allergy and Infectious Diseases, said on NBC’s “Meet the Press” Sunday that the most effective way for places like Michigan to deal with big Covid-19 outbreaks was to shut down, rather than to redeploy vaccines from other states.

+“The best way when you’re in the middle of a real big outbreak and a big surge is really to shut down things much more so,” Fauci said.
+“If you take vaccines from other places and move it around, you make that place vulnerable to what’s going on in Michigan.
+That’s the reason why you’re not seeing a lot of remobilization of vaccines from one state to another.”

-What’s complicating matters even more, he said, is the highly contagious B.1.1.7 coronavirus variant which is spreading rapidly not just in the state, but across the country.
+Fox said the highly contagious B.1.1.7 coronavirus variant is further complicating the situation in Michigan, spreading rapidly not just in the state, but across the country.

 Cases of that variant, which was first detected in the UK, have now been reported in all 50 US states, according to data from the Centers for Disease Control and Prevention.
 Florida leads the country with the highest number of cases of the B.1.1.7 strain, followed by Michigan and Minnesota, according to the CDC data.